sdiehl/write-you-a-haskell/002_parsers.md

 The *Parsec* library defines a set of common combinators much like the operators we defined in our toy library.

-              Combinators
+Combinator    Description
 -----------   ------------
+``char``      Match the given character.
+``string``    Match the given string.
-``<|>``       The choice operator tries to parse the first argument before proceeding to the second.
+``<|>``       The choice operator tries to parse the first argument before
+              proceeding to the second.
 Can be chained sequentially to a generate a sequence of options.
-``many``      Consumes an arbitrary number of patterns matching the given pattern and returns them as a list.
+``many``      Consumes an arbitrary number of patterns matching the given
+              pattern and returns them as a list.
 ``many1``     Like many but requires at least one match.
+``sepBy``     Match a arbitrary length sequence of patterns, delimited by
+              a given pattern.
-``optional``  Optionally parses a given pattern returning its value as a Maybe.
+``optional``  Optionally parses a given pattern returning
+              its value as a Maybe.
-``try``       Backtracking operator will let us parse ambiguous matching expressions and restart with a different pattern.
+``try``       Backtracking operator will let us parse ambiguous matching
+              expressions and restart with a different pattern.
 ``parens``    Parsers the given pattern surrounded by parentheses.

 **Tokens**